Red Guardian: Aleksey Lebedev

 Aleksey Lebedev (Russian: Алексей Лебедев), the Golden Age version of the Red Guardian, first appeared in Namor, The Sub-Mariner Annual #1 (June 1991) as a retcon of the history of the Red Guardian identity, establishing a version who appeared prior to the version first seen in 1967, created by writers Dana Moreshead and Mike Thomas, and artist Phil Hester.
 Very little is known of him, but he fought alongside Captain America (William Naslund) and the Sub-Mariner at the Potsdam Conference, in July 1945.

-He began his career during World War II, and met the All-Winners Squad (formerly the Invaders) on only one recorded occasion, clashing with them shortly after the war's end where he taunted Captain America (secretly the Patriot) that he was 'slowing down' after he was able to catch Captain America's shield.
-Like the other crusaders of the same name, he was created as a Soviet counterpart to Captain America.
-He was later apparently killed during the purges of the 1950s, opposing the brutal experiments that would later create his successor.
+Lebedev was apparently killed during the purges of the 1950s, opposing the brutal experiments that would later create his successor.

 Alexei Shostakov

-Alexei Andreevich Shostakov is the first version of the Red Guardian, and was created by Roy Thomas and John Buscema, first appearing in Avengers #43 (August 1967).

-Alexei Shostakov was born in Moscow, and was the husband of Natasha Romanova.
-Both he and Romanova were agents of the Soviets: the latter as the Black Widow while the former became a test pilot and KGB agent and then trained as a Soviet counterpart to Captain America known as Red Guardian.
+Alexei Andreevich Shostakov was born in Moscow, and was the husband of Natasha Romanova.
+Both he and Romanova were agents of the Soviets: Romanova as the Black Widow, while Shostakov became a test pilot and KGB agent.
+He was trained as a Soviet counterpart to Captain America known as Red Guardian.

-During World War II on the Eastern Front, Shostakov shot down a large number of Luftwaffe fighter planes in aerial battles and was credited for helping the Soviet Air Forces win air supremacy over the skies of Stalingrad and Kursk.
-Because of his skill, Shostakov was chosen for the most secret and dangerous tests and new aircraft for the Soviet Union.
-This included being the first pilot to test fly the MiG-15.
-The Soviet state controlled news media greatly publicized this and certain other missions of his such as his aerial battles against the U.S. Air Force over MiG Alley during the Korean War.
-As a result, Shostakov was decorated as a hero of the Soviet Union.